Anti-Bribery for Sales · Module 2 of 2

 The Veridia bid file, on one page.

-You open the bid tracker and the giving-side hospitality register side by side.
+Bid tracker and hospitality register, side by side.

 DetailValue